ouassima-m/ouassima-m/README.md

 # Hi there, I'm Ouassima 👋

 Welcome to my profile!
-I am a passionate software developer with a keen interest in web development, machine learning, and open-source contributions.
+I am a passionate software engineer with a keen interest in web development and mobile development.

 ## 🚀 About Me

 - 💻 I’m currently working on improving my skills in **JavaScript**.
 - 🌱 I’m learning more about **machine learning**.
 - 🤔 I’m looking for help with advanced **machine learning algorithms**.
+- 💼 I’m currently looking for an internship opportunity in software development.
 - 📫 How to reach me: [Email](ouasmadmar@gmail.com)

 ## 🛠️ Languages and Tools